Korsakov (town): Transportation

 Korsakov is located about 30 km from the Yuzhno-Sakhalinsk Airport.
 Regular bus and minibus services connect Korsakov with the capital city of Yuzhno-Sakhalinsk, though not with the airport.
 A passenger ferry service between Korsakov and Wakkanai, Hokkaidō, Japan, across the Aniva Gulf, was re-established in 2016 and is in operation between June and September of each year.
 The passenger ferry service is operated by the Commonwealth of Dominica flagged vessel Penguin 33, which is High-speed craft owned by Penguin International Limited, a Singaporean-owned publicly listed company.

-The Japan National Rail passenger ferry service previously operated a service from Wakkanai, called "Chihaku-Renrakusen (Chihaku Ferry Service)" from 1923–1945, which was linked to Japan's national rail network and to Yuzhno-Sakhalinsk (then called Toyohara).
+The Japan National Rail passenger ferry service previously operated a service from Wakkanai, called "Chihaku-Renrakusen (Chihaku Ferry Service)" from 1923 to 1945, which was linked to Japan's national rail network and to Yuzhno-Sakhalinsk (then called Toyohara).
 The old narrow-gauge Japanese railroad still runs along the scenic coastline, with sporadic rail service.

 There are several bus lines servicing the urban area and a number of villages in the proximity.

 The city has a large seaport.